Backup solution - rsnapshot¶

 Note that for a single machine, you will have to either repeat the

-mount steps each time the drive is plugged in again, or each time the system reboots, or automate these commands with a script.
+mount steps each time the drive is attached, or each time the system reboots, or automate these commands with a script.

 We recommend automation.
 Automation is the sysadmin way.

 This is the most important step.
-It's easy to make a mistake when making changes to the configuration file.
-The rsnapshot configuration requires tabs for any separation between elements, and a warning to that effect is at the very top of the configuration file.
+It is possible to make a mistake when making changes to the configuration file.
+The rsnapshot configuration requires tabs for any separation of elements, and a warning to that effect is at the top of the configuration file.

 A space character will cause the entire configuration—and your backup—to fail.
 For instance, near the top of the configuration file is a section for the

 # SNAPSHOT ROOT DIRECTORY #.
-If you were adding this in from scratch, you would type
+If you were adding this from scratch, you would type

 snapshot_root then TAB and then type

-The best thing is that the default configuration that comes with rsnapshot only needs minor changes to make it work for a backup of a local machine.
-It's always a good idea, though, to make a backup copy of the configuration file before you start editing:
+The best thing is that the default configuration included with rsnapshot only needs minor changes to make it work for a backup of a local machine.
+It is always a good idea, though, to make a backup copy of the configuration file before you start editing:

 cp /etc/rsnapshot.conf /etc/rsnapshot.conf.bak

-In this case, rsnapshot is going to be run locally to back up a particular machine.
-In this example, we'll break down the configuration file, and show you exactly what you need to change.
+In this case, rsnapshot will run locally to back up a particular machine.
+In this example, we will break down the configuration file, and show you exactly what you need to change.